 The stats point to one adult in six.
 Think about how many people are in your close-knit friendship group and do the maths, do the same when you are commuting to work in the morning or when you are in the pub on a Friday night.

 Eight months after the London to Paris cycle I embarked on what would be my final backpacking trip as I explored South America before returning to the big cities in North America.

-Shortly after landing in London I took my travel blog offline and after a short break from writing before I set up this blog.
+Shortly after landing in London I took my travel blog offline and after a short break from writing before I set up Life of Mind.